 With some countries booking through a sister brand to FCM, Account Manager Laura Saville keeps it in the family by working closely with her counterpart at Corporate Traveller to present the big picture.

 Another priority was the travel policy; Michael “pretty much erased the policy and started again”.

 There weren’t just different booking channels, but different policies too.
 Company variations.
 Regional variations.
 Even department variations.
 Michael took the reins; asking regional directors and global stakeholders what worked, what didn’t and what needed to change.

-Then with a blank piece of paper, he rewrote an overarching policy asking travelers to adhere to:
+Then with a blank piece of paper, he rewrote an overarching policy asking travellers to adhere to: